 Additionally, modelers can quickly test new ideas, try different modeling techniques, and refine models on the fly to produce the best results—using data volumes never before possible.
 “We can experiment and introduce new products to market at a faster pace,” said Giannella.
 “Our target is to reduce our innovation cycle time by 50 percent.”

-Octo Telematics runs its applications on Cloudera both in the cloud and on-premise.
+Octo Telematics runs its applications on Cloudera both in the cloud and on-premises.
 “We are in the business of providing Platform-as-a-Service solutions to our customers, and cloud is an essential piece of this,” said Giannella.
 “However, sometimes for technology or regulatory reasons, we also need on-premise services.”

 The insights gained help insurers deliver a completely different customer experience.
 “We are utilizing the power of IoT and data analytics to transform the insurance industry and improve customer safety and experience,” said Giannella.
 “For example, in the case of an accident, because the technology understands the type and severity of the impact, if the policyholder can’t pick up the phone, the insurer can contact authorities to get help.
 Additionally, the technology can help reduce the time to manage the entire claim process from weeks to one hour.
 This includes analyzing liability, assessing damages, and steering the car to a repair shop.”